In this tutorial you will learn about the C Header Files and its application with practical example.

 In C Programming Language Header Files gives us a way to reuse the external declarations, functions, or macro definition and allows us to share between other source files.
 When you include a header file, the compiler adds the functions, data types, and other information in the header file to the list of reserved words and commands in the language.
 We can include a header file in our program using C Preprocessor Directive “#include”, Header files almost always have a .h extension.
 Including a header file produces the same result as you copy the source code in your program.

-In C Programming Language Headers file are used for following purpose –
+In C Programming Language Headers files are used for the following purpose –

-- It enables you to include system or operating system related macro definition and function, so that you can invoke system calls and libraries.
+- It enables you to include system or operating system-related macro definitions and functions so that you can invoke system calls and libraries.

-- You can create your own custom header files so that you can reuse and share it.
+- You can create your own custom header files so that you can reuse and share them.

-One of the most commonly used header file is for the standard input/output routines is called stdio.h.
+One of the most commonly used header files is for the standard input/output routines is called stdio. h.

-We can include header files in following two ways –
+We can include header files in the following two ways –

 includes a header file from the current directory (the directory in which your C source code file appears), and